 To enter the competition, participants must submit their ideas for a solar-thermal desalination component or system prototype, along with a pathway to commercialization.
 If their ideas are selected, competitors will receive $50,000 in cash, advance to the second phase to form a team, and refine plans for a fully operating solar-thermal desalination system.

 The teams selected to advance to the third phase will receive $250,000 in cash and a $100,000 voucher that can be redeemed at a National Laboratory and/or qualified partner facilities to design their systems.
 While they’re completing detailed designs of their systems in the third phase, teams must also obtain the permitting and approval documentation necessary to build them.

 Teams selected to advance to the fourth and final phase of the competition will be awarded a cash prize of $750,000 and another $100,000 voucher.
 These teams will then build their systems, demonstrate their operation, and validate key performance metrics.
-The U.S. Department of Energy will determine the winner, who will receive a $1 million cash prize.
+DOE will determine the winner, who will receive a $1 million cash prize.

 Competitors can leverage industry expertise, access private capital, and obtain mentorship and support through the American-Made Network, a group of National Laboratories, incubators, investors, and industry experts.
 The Network also provides access to local capabilities that will help accelerate the development of their desalination system prototypes.

 - Round 1 of the Solar Desalination Prize opened on April 28, 2020.
 Quarterfinalists were announced on October 19, 2020.
 Semifinalist teams were announced April 12, 2021.
 A finalist team was announced on February 28, 2023.